canonical/charm-relation-interfaces/interfaces/mimir_worker/v0/README.md

 ## Behavior
 ### Provider

-- Is expected to communicate which roles it was assigned by the cloud admin
+- Is expected to communicate which roles it has
 - Is expected to accept any configuration provided by the Coordinator and comply with it as if it came from juju-config
-- List of expectations that the provider needs to fulfill.

 ### Requirer

 - Is expected to communicate to each worker node:
   - a mapping from unique identifiers to component roles and URLs
+  - what their current configuration should be
+  - what endpoint(s) to push telemetry to

 ## Relation Data